NYC World's Fair in 1964

 The Houston Zoo Carousel!

-When I realized our Houston zoo had a carousel, I decided that could be my fair celebration!
+When I remembered our Houston zoo had a carousel, I decided that could be my fair celebration!

 Early at the Zoo